-Ubuntu Pro

-Attach your Ubuntu Pro subscription

-The Server installer

-Report a problem with the installer
+Ubuntu Pro The Server installer Report a problem with the installer

 If you have a specific goal, but are already familiar with Ubuntu Server, take a look at our How-to guides.
 These have more in-depth detail and can be applied to a broader set of applications.